OpesanyaAdebayo/systems-design/CONTRIBUTING.md

-# Contribution Guide for this Systems Design Repository
+# Contribution Guide for this System Design Repository
-Thank you for your interest in contributing to Systems Design Repository, contributions are welcome and will be fully credited.
-This guide helps make contributing to Systems Design Repository simple and efficient for everyone.
+Thank you for your interest in contributing to System Design Repository, contributions are welcome and will be fully credited.
+This guide helps make contributing to System Design Repository simple and efficient for everyone.

 ## Idea

 I created this repository because I thought it'll be a good idea to keep a repository of helpful resources from books to blog posts and interview questions.
-There isn't really a curriculum for preparing for systems design interviews or leveling up your skills asides working on applications/produxts that challenge you, and this repository was created to help with that.
+There isn't really a curriculum for preparing for systems design interviews or leveling up your skills asides working on applications/products that challenge you, and this repository was created to help with that.

 ## Guidelines